ankane/kms_encrypted/README.md

 To encrypt an attribute, we first generate a [data key](http://docs.aws.amazon.com/kms/latest/developerguide/concepts.html) from our KMS master key.
 KMS sends both encrypted and unencrypted versions of the data key.
 We pass the unencrypted version to attr_encrypted and store the encrypted version in the `encrypted_kms_key` column.
 For each record, we generate a different data key.

 To decrypt an attribute, we first decrypt the data key with KMS.
 Once we have the decrypted key, we pass it to attr_encrypted to decrypt the data.
-Since we use a different data key for each record, we can track decryptions on a record level.
+We can easily track decryptions since we have a different data key for each record.

 ## Getting Started